Saurornitholestes: Formerly assigned species

 In 2006, Robert Sullivan named and described a second nominal species, Saurornitholestes robustus, based on holotype SMP VP-1955, a left frontal.
 The specific name refers to the great thickness of this bone, the only trait in which the species is known to differ from S. langstoni.
 The holotype was found in the Willow Wash fauna of the Kirtland Formation in New Mexico, dated to about 73 million years ago.
 However, a subsequent overview of dromaeosaurid phylogeny asserted that S. robustus lacked dromaeosaurid characters and should be considered an indeterminate theropod, and a study published in 2014 took the conclusion a step further by demonstrating that S. robustus was assignable to Troodontidae based on similarities with troodontids.
+In 2026, Rivera-Sylva and colleagues tentatively assigned S. robustus to their new genus Xenovenator based on shared cranial anatomy, a conclusion supported by their phylogenetic analyses.
+Later that year, Steven E. Jasinski and Robert Sullivan redescribed SMP VP-1955, reinterpreting it as belonging to a distinct genus, which they named Dinevenator.

 Possible indeterminate fossils are known from the Hell Creek Formation in Montana, North Dakota, and South Dakota, dated to about 66 million years ago.